List of Teenage Mutant Ninja Turtles characters: Tattoo

 Tattoo is a sumo wrestler whose tattoos can be used as weapons.

-In the Teenage Mutant Ninja Turtles episode "Planet of the Turtleloids" Pt.
-1, Tattoo (voiced by Rob Paulsen) was not a human being at all but a hamster mutated by the Shredder into human form.
+In the Teenage Mutant Ninja Turtles episode "Planet of the Turtleloids", Tattoo (voiced by Rob Paulsen) was a hamster mutated by Shredder into human form.
 The Ninja Turtles encounter him vandalizing a pet shop.
-After a scuffle in which a confused angered Tattoo wraps himself up in electrical wire, he is electrocuted and reverted into hamster form.
-Leonardo deduces that Shredder kidnapped the hamster from that very same pet store and all he wanted was to return home.
+After a scuffle in which a confused angered Tattoo wraps himself up in electrical wire, he is electrocuted and reverted to his normal form.

 In the Archie Comics he asked Splinter for a favor and requested that the TMNT rescue his chihuahua dog "Inky" from a group of Yakuza who wanted him to throw his next fight for gambling purposes.
 Tattoo states that he can't lose the match as it will ruin his career.
 The TMNT vow to help him get his pooch back without having to throw the match.
 While Tattoo is engaged in his Sumo match, the TMNT, Ninjara and the Warrior Dragon infiltrate the mob headquarters and rescue the feisty pup.
 Tattoo wins his match and the Turtles return Inky to his beloved master.
 The wrestler awards Leonardo a katana as thanks for saving his dog.